Permethrin

 • Myoglobinuria due to muscle cell damage

-4. Toxicological Analysis: In specialized laboratories, permethrin can be detected in blood, urine, or hair samples, but this is usually too time-consuming for acute treatment decisions.
+4. Toxicological analysis: In specialized laboratories, permethrin can be detected in blood, urine, or hair samples, but this is usually too time-consuming for acute therapy decisions.

 5. Differential Diagnoses: Exclusion of other causes for neurological symptoms such as: